dials/dials/CONTRIBUTING.md

 ## Configuring Dials for development

-1. Install Dials and it's cctbx_project dependencies for development; For Linux/macOS, the current best way to create a fresh installation of Dials and all of it's dependencies is with the following commands:
+1. Install Dials and its cctbx_project dependencies for development; For Linux/macOS, the current best way to create a fresh installation of Dials and all of its dependencies is with the following commands:
     ```
     git clone https://github.com/cctbx/cctbx_project modules/cctbx_project
     ln -s modules/cctbx_project/libtbx/auto_build/bootstrap.py